kubevious/kubevious/docs/rules-engine.md

 - [Contributing](#contributing)

-## What is Rules Engine?
+## What is the Rules Engine?
 The **rules engine** is an extension for [Kubevious](https://github.com/kubevious/kubevious) to allow programmable validation and best practices enforcement for configuration and state objects in Kubernetes.
 Rules engine lets Kubernetes operators define validation custom rules to raise errors and warnings, beyond the built-in checks that come with Kubevious by default (like label mismatch, missing port, misused or overused objects, etc.).

 In addition to raising errors and warnings, the rules engine allows assigning custom markers to identify items of particular interest.
 Examples are publicly accessible applications, containers that use excessive resources, overprivileged containers, and many more.

 The rules engine enables organizations to enforce DevOps best practices without changing their existing release processes.
 Such rules can also help Kubernetes operators to be efficient day in and day out.
-Since the rules engine was built with customization in mind, applications can be continuously assured to be compliant to company policies and security postulate to enforced.
+Since the rules engine was built with customization in mind, applications can be continuously assured to be compliant to company policies and security postulates to be enforced.

 Rules are defined using a domain-specific language called [Kubik](https://github.com/kubevious/kubik).
-Kubik follows JavaScript syntax and comes with extensions to allow custom rules to be easily be written and understood.
+Kubik follows JavaScript syntax and comes with extensions to allow custom rules to be easily written and understood.

 The easiest way to get started is to use a public library of community built rules from [Kubevious Rules Library](https://github.com/kubevious/rules-library).
 While this page contains comprehensive documentation on writing custom rules, consider joining [Kubevious Slack Channel](https://kubevious.io/slack/) for any additional assistance.